 twincitiesherbs.com

-For the batter, mix milk, cream, eggs, almond extract, salt, 2 Tbsp – 1/4 cups of sugar, 1/8 tsp nutmeg and 1 Tbsp melted butter with a mixer on high speed quickly and add the flour and continue mixing for another minute.
+For the batter, mix milk, cream or kefir, eggs, almond extract, salt, 1 Tbsp – sugar, cinnamon and 1 Tbsp melted butter and add the flour and continue mixing for another minute.
 Make sure there are no clumps left but do not overbeat.
 You can use a whisk, handheld mixer or blender.
-(Yeap kind of like a crepe mixture).
+(Yep, kind of like a crepe mixture).
 Set aside for an hour if you have time.

-Cut up the plums and take out the pitts.
-(I leave the pitts in).
+Cut up the plums and take out the pits.
+(I leave the pits in).
 Put plums in a medium sized bowl.
-Pour 1/4 cup of sugar and the brandy (optional) on the plums.
+Pour 1 tablespoon sugar and the brandy (optional) on the plums.
 Give it a toss.
-Let plums macarate for about 10 minutes.
+Let plums macerate for about 10 minutes.
 Then add berries, cinnamon, nutmeg and ginger to the plums.
 Mix.
 Set aside.

 Use a 10″ inch baking dish (like a quiche dish).
 You need a dish that has a larger surface area and will hold 6 cups of food.
 Pour in the melted butter and spread it evenly on the surface of the dish making sure that you coat the sides too.